PaulFrankling/proper_clobber/IMG_CREDITS.md

 * Black & White Oxford Shoes is by nipunharitash from [Pixabay](https://pixabay.com/photos/oxford-shoes-leather-fashion-3528032/)
 * Brown & Green Oxford Shoes is by nipunharitash from [Pixabay](https://pixabay.com/photos/oxford-shoes-leather-style-pair-3453489/)
 * Brown & Red Oxford Shoes is by tylermike525 from [Pixabay](https://pixabay.com/photos/oxford-shoes-leather-oxford-shoes-5998489)
+* Brown Oxford Shoes is by haryatimahmod from [Pixabay](https://pixabay.com/photos/men-shoes-oxford-classic-feet-1888670/)

 #### Belts

 * Brown Leather Belt image is by insidehenderson from [Pixabay](https://pixabay.com/photos/menswear-man-male-clothing-fashion-952835/)
 * Grey Belt is by mmaaurora from [Pixabay](https://pixabay.com/photos/fashion-belt-model-buckle-male-3441990/)
 * Black Leather Belt is by Couleur from [Pixabay](https://pixabay.com/photos/belts-belt-buckle-buckle-metal-2172333/)
+* Blue Leather Belt is by gmsjs90 from [Pixabay](https://pixabay.com/photos/belt-leather-belt-men-accessories-5538613/)
+* Brown Belt is by gmsjs90 from [Pixabay](https://pixabay.com/photos/belt-leather-belt-men-accessories-5538613/)

 #### Ties

 * Pink Bow Tie is by stokpic from [Pixabay](https://pixabay.com/photos/man-bow-tie-fashion-bow-tie-suit-642063/)
 * Red Bow Tie is by AttractionMagazine from [Pixabay](https://pixabay.com/photos/tie-howe-fashion-elegance-style-809378/)
 * Blue Tie is by gksayaan22 from [Pixabay](https://pixabay.com/photos/suit-tie-men-1971663/)
+* Chequered Tie is by MiraCosic from [Pixabay](https://pixabay.com/photos/necktie-business-man-s-clothing-987784/)
 * Crimson Tie is by MatthiasSchild from [Pixabay](https://pixabay.com/photos/tie-clothing-suit-fashion-elegant-2946772/)
+* Black Bow Tie is by Hans from [Pixabay](https://pixabay.com/photos/fly-suit-groom-loop-collar-693663/)

 #### Watches